programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 OpenRefine is a powerful tool for exploring, cleaning, and transforming data.
 An earlier Programming Historian lesson, ["Cleaning Data with OpenRefine"](http://programminghistorian.org/lessons/cleaning-data-with-openrefine), introduced the basic functionality of Refine to efficiently discover and correct inconsistency in a data set.
-Building on those essential data wrangling skills, this lesson focuses on Refine's ability to fetch urls and parse web content.
+Building on those essential data wrangling skills, this lesson focuses on Refine's ability to fetch URLs and parse web content.
 Examples introduce some of the advanced features to transform and enhance a data set including:

 - fetch URLs using Refine